Davin Joseph

-Davin Joseph (born November 22, 1983) is a former American football guard.
-He played college football for the University of Oklahoma, and was drafted by the Tampa Bay Buccaneers in the first round (23rd overall) in the 2006 NFL Draft.
-A two-time Pro Bowler, he also played for the St. Louis Rams.
+Davin Joseph (born November 22, 1983) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Oklahoma Sooners, and was selected by the Tampa Bay Buccaneers in the first round of the 2006 NFL draft with the 23rd overall pick.
+A two-time Pro Bowler, Joseph also played for the St. Louis Rams.

-Early years
+Early life

-Joseph was born in Hallandale, Florida, and is of Haitian descent.
+Joseph was born in Hallandale Beach, Florida, and is of Haitian descent.
 He played high school football at Hallandale High School.
 While there he was a four-year starter at both guard and defensive line and played in a school-record 532 plays.
 During his senior year, he was the Broward County Defensive Player of the Year and was awarded All-State after recording 100 tackles and 24 sacks.
 He was also a two-time 2A state and a national wrestling champion at heavyweight in Florida.

 College career

 Joseph played college football at Oklahoma.
 During his freshman year, he was named Freshman All-Big 12 by The Sporting News.
 As a senior, he was a consensus First-team All-Big 12 selection.
 He finished his career playing in 50 games with 29 starts at guard and 11 starts at left tackle.